zephyrproject-rtos/zephyr/samples/subsys/mgmt/hawkbit/README.rst

 an available update, it will install the update.
 You can access the sample source code for this mode hawkbit_manual

+This sample shows how to use custom device attributes which are sent to the server.
+You can access the sample source code to see how custom device attributes are implemented.

 Caveats
 *******